unterstein/binance-trader/README.md

 If you choose a highly fluctuating currency, you have a high chance to hit a maybe a dozen of those bursts per hour.
 Sometimes it works quite good, sometimes not :)

-# Donations

-If this bot made you money in any way, I appreciate a donation:

-- $BTC: 13sTnjH2CMBVzxiQ41PUenBnKFpjx9emHT
-- $XRP: rEb8TK3gBgk5auZkwc6sHnwrGVJH8DuaLh (tag: 103358538)
-- $LTC: Le7DSYFtvSHRhX5ndxj3jo1oZYEQCzeYkg
-- $ETH: 0x3a3a32de226a34f8ab5c1eba66a81fb00b03d187
-- $XVG: DLkVi2HZeVQ5r5fXYG1ieXATxzFZTSyynJ
-- $TRX: 0x3a3a32de226a34f8ab5c1eba66a81fb00b03d187
-- $BCH: lol no
-- ^ lol, love this joke :-)

-This bot is offered free of charge with no guarantees whatsoever.

 # Prerequisites

 1. You need a highly volatile crypto currency, for example XVG or TRX (I use XVG) - **you should not hold coins of this currency**